smontanus/dial-gauge/README.md

 * main-title - The custom element main title, displayed at the top of the component.
 * sub-title - The custom element subtitle, displayed at the bottom of the component.

 The component will automatically update when attributes are set dynamically and displays a numeric representation of the data, as well as the graphical dial.
+Values that are outside the scale range will display OL for outside limits.
 The component 'sub-title' attribute is suitable for displaying the units of the data.

 ```html
 <dial-gauge main-title="Main" sub-title="Sub" scale-start="0" scale-end="100">